Higgins Armory Museum

-The Higgins Armory Museum is the name of a collection in the Worcester Art Museum.
+The Higgins Armory Museum is a collection in the Worcester Art Museum.
 It was formerly a separate museum located in the nearby Higgins Armory Building in Worcester, Massachusetts, dedicated to the display of arms and armor.
 It was "the only museum in the country devoted solely to arms and armor" and had the second largest arms and armor collection in the country from its founding in 1931 until 2004, behind the Metropolitan Museum of Art in New York City.
 The collection consists of 2,000 objects, including 24 full suits of armor.
 The museum closed at the end of 2013 due to a lack of funding.
 Its collection and endowment were transferred and integrated into the Worcester Art Museum, with the collection on show in its own gallery.
 The former museum building was sold in December 2014 and now serves as a local events venue.

 History

 John Woodman Higgins was a prominent industrialist in Worcester, Massachusetts who owned the Worcester Pressed Steel Company.
 He traveled to Europe multiple times throughout the 1920s where he collected arms, armor, and other steel items.
 One of his most important purchases was eight full suits of armor from the collection of George Jay Gould in 1927.
 Originally, he stored these items in his house, which quickly filled with anything that he could find made of steel, from suits of armor to automatic shoe polishers.
 Higgins incorporated his collection as a museum in 1928; the collection grew larger than his house could hold, so he began construction on a steel and glass museum building next to his factory in 1929.

 "The Museum of Steel and Glass" opened on January 12, 1931 with a grand gala.
 Music was played by members of the Boston Symphony Orchestra and Higgins' sons dressed in suits of armor.
 In its original layout, the museum displayed a wide variety of objects constructed of steel including "medieval weaponry, automobile parts, and even ... an all-steel airplane suspended from its ceiling."
 Admission to the museum began with a walk through the armor exhibits and ended with a tour through the production lines to see modern steel manufacturing.
 The production floor was accessed through catwalks connecting the factory and the armory.
 Higgins invited visitors to the museum across these catwalks, and he also invited his workers to visit the museum on breaks to get inspired.
 Higgins died in 1961, leaving the museum a US$17,000 endowment.